karpfenproject/karpfen-observatory/README.md

 ---

-Large parts of this dashboard are LLM generated based on a detaill service specifications and usecase descriptions of the *karpfen toolkit*.
+**Parts of this dashboard have been created with the help of generative AI.**